 While many holidays have a big repertoire of activity inspiration on Pinterest for ideas to celebrate with your child, Presidents Day tends to be overlooked.
 Here are some fun ways to celebrate Presidents Day with your child.

-- Check out books about former presidents from the library.
+- Go to the library.
+Check out books about former presidents from the library.
 Most libraries have great children’s books that introduce the child to some of our most famous U.S. presidents and their notable achievements.

 - Watch a Presidents Day video.
 Here are some great teacher-approved videos about some of our presidents and about Presidents Day: https://www.simplykinder.com/presidents-day-videos/